primiano/perfetto-docs/docs/README.md

-# Perfetto - Performance instrumentation, tracing and trace analysis
+# Perfetto - System profiling, app tracing and trace analysis

 Perfetto is a production-grade open-source stack for performance instrumentation and trace analysis.
 It offers services and libraries and for